PhD Program

 Begin by familiarizing yourself with the Program Completion procedures.

-To arrange the Senate Examination, the Graduate Office must receive the following 8 WEEKS before the Examination:
+To arrange the Final Examination, the Graduate Office must receive the following 8 WEEKS before the Examination:

-• Ph.D.
-Senate Oral Examination Committee form - containing ALL of the required information on Pages 1 and 2;
+- Ph.D.
+Final Oral Examination Committee form - containing ALL of the required information on Pages 1 and 2;

 Committee Composition for the Senate Oral Examination

-[Quorum = Four (4) not including the Chair.
+The Examination Committee should consist of four to six voting members.
 If less than four (4) members show up for a scheduled examination, the examination will be cancelled.
-Maximum voting members is six (6)].
+The Committee must include:

 External Examiners must be:

-• A recognized expert on the subject of the thesis, and an Associate or Full Professor at their home institution and experienced as a successful supervisor of doctoral candidates through to defense.
+- A recognized expert on the subject of the thesis, an Associate or Full Professor at their home institution, and experienced as a successful supervisor of doctoral candidates through to defense.
 An Examiner from outside the academic sector must possess the qualifications to be appointed to an academic position at this level.

 The External Examiner is asked by the Department to provide a 1-2 page report with brief, constructively critical and analytical comments two weeks before the scheduled examination.
 The Appraisal is then forwarded to the candidate and to all Committee members.
 To avoid prejudicing the result of the examination, and to ensure that the defence of the thesis is their own work, the candidate may not discuss the appraisal with the members of the Examination Committee until the examination is underway.

-PLEASE NOTE: The External Examiner must be available to attend your Senate Oral examination either personally or via teleconferencing.
-If due to extenuating circumstances, the External Examiner cannot attend the Examination, then you must have another voting member of the Graduate Faculty from another Department (e.g., the External Representative) on your Committee.
+PLEASE NOTE: The External Examiner must be available to attend your Final Oral examination either personally or via teleconferencing.
+If due to extenuating circumstances, the External Examiner cannot attend the Examination, then you must have another voting member of the Graduate Faculty from another Department (e.g., an External Representative) on your Committee.

 Oral Defence Procedures

-For information on the actual Senate Oral Examination procedures, see Final Oral Examination Guidelines.
+For information on the Final Oral Examination procedures, see Final Oral Examination Guidelines.

 Honorarium